founly-com/wardenprotocol/docs/developer-docs/docs/build-a-keychain/implementations/warden-kms.md

 This process ensures that each key request generates a unique public key derived from the master seed, following BIP44 standards.

-### Sign request handler
+### Signature request handler

-The `SetSignRequestHandler` manages sign requests by converting key IDs, signing data, and returning the signature.
+The `SetSignRequestHandler` manages signature requests by converting key IDs, signing data, and returning the signature.

 ## HTTP server